 After going for a swim, grab something to eat at TukaTulá Bar, the beach bar boasting beautiful ocean views.
 During the summer months, there are nighttime concerts here too.

 Check a list of the 23 favorite luxury, family, budget hotels and guesthouses in my home island.

 2Fajã da Caldeira de Santo Cristo (São Jorge)

+Now, let’s go to São Jorge.
 Not only this place is a wild beach, but also a nature reserve.
 Fajã da Caldeira de Santo Cristo is sacred for bodyboarders and surfers, but – I might add – for anyone who appreciates a wow moment.
-Because that’s what it is: a stunning seaside plateau at the foot of big lush mountains was created by lava landslides.
+Because that’s exactly what it is: a stunning seaside plateau at the foot of big lush mountains, created by lava landslides.

-Getting here is not easy though: it’s either by boat or by a 4km hike.
-The village has no electricity or English-speakers.
+Getting here is not easy though: it’s either by boat, quad-bike or a 4km hike.
+The village has no electricity the entire day.
 It’s a remote spot in a remote island in a remote archipelago, but the reward is one of the most idyllic landscapes in Azores.

 3Praia de Água D’Alto (São Miguel)